evans-tim/auto-cli/README.md

 # auto-cli
-automatically generate an express server and command line interface frontend from Sequelize models for Postgres
+automatically generate an express server and command line interface frontend from Sequelize models for Postgres in Windows

 ## Example Usage
 ```